jasonchapmann/jasonchapmann/README.md

 🌟 Collaborative mindset and always eager to learn from and contribute to the developer community.
 Let's connect and explore exciting opportunities!

 🌐 Check out my portfolio for a comprehensive view of my projects and skills.
-[Link in the "Website" section below.](https://jasonchapmann.wordpress.com)
+[Portfolio](https://jasonchapmann.wordpress.com)

 📫 Reach me at jasonchap13@icloud.com or connect with me on LinkedIn.
 Links in the "Contact" section below.